Skip to content

 04

-EXIF extraction, WebP thumbnails in three sizes, and an album assembled automatically the moment the trip completes.
+EXIF extraction, WebP thumbnails, and an album assembled automatically the moment the trip completes.
 The memory engine that brings the group back to plan the next one.

 05